SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/01-Introduction-to-time-and-space-complexity/01-Introduction-to-time-and-space-complexity.md

 6. **O(2^n)** `Exponential time`: **The running time grows exponentially with the input size**.
 This represents algorithms with very slow performance as the input size increases. for example, the `Fibonacci` function makes two recursive calls for each level of recursion.
 This means that the number of recursive calls doubles with each increase in the input size.

+- The function makes redundant calculations, leading to an exponential time complexity.
 - For instance, if you call Fibonacci(5), the function will make 15 recursive calls.
 However, if you call Fibonacci(10), it will make 1,023 recursive calls.

 >  `Fibonacci`  function calculates the n-th number in the Fibonacci sequence recursively.
 The Fibonacci sequence is defined as follows: each number is the sum of the two preceding ones, starting from 0 and 1.